transeptorlabs/betsy/docs/default-accounts.md

 # Default accounts

-We use the default seed phrase to generate 10 default accounts with 4337 ETH each.
-The coionbase account is used to fund the other accounts.
+We use the default seed phrase to generate 10 accounts with 4337 ETH each.
+The `eth-coinbase` account funds the other accounts.

-- Default seed phrase: `test test test test test test test test test test test junk`
+- Default seed phrase: `test test test test test test test test test test test junk`.

 ## Coinbase Account
-In geth dev mode, the term "coinbase" refers to the primary account used for mining rewards and initial transactions.
+In geth dev mode, "coinbase" refers to the primary account used for mining rewards and initial transactions.

 A random, pre-allocated developer account will be available and unlocked as `eth.coinbase`, which can be used for testing.
 You can retrieve the list of accounts and use the first account as the coinbase account.
 Here’s how you can do it: